whetujeff/MATLAB/README.md

-MATLAB contains code that might be helpful to programmers.
+MATLAB contains codes that might be helpful to programmers.